-Туре Definition Directed systems of systems (SoS) are those in which the SoS is engined managed to fulfill specific purposes.
-It is centrally managed during long-te operation to continue to fulfill those purposes as well as any new ones the owners might wish to address.
-The component systems maintain an ability operate independently, but their normal operational mode is subordinated centrally managed purpose Acknowledged SoS have recognized objectives, a designated manager, and resources for the SoS; however, the constituent systems retain their indepen ownership, objectives, funding, development, and sustainment approaches.
-Changes in the systems are based on cooperative agreements between the and the system Collaborative In collaborative SoS, the component systems interact more or less voluntarily fulfill agreed-upon central purposes Virtual Virtual SoS lacks a central management authority and a centrally agreed-upon purpose for the SoS.
+Туре Definition Directed Directed systems of systems (SoS) are those in which the SoS is engineered and managed to fulfill specific purposes.
+It is centrally managed during long-term operation to continue to fulfill those purposes as well as any new ones the system owners might wish to address.
+The component systems maintain an ability to operate independently, but their normal operational mode is subordinated to the centrally managed purpose Acknowledged SoS have recognized objectives, a designated manager resources for the SoS; however, the constituent systems retain their ind ownership, objectives, funding, development, and sustainment approach Changes in the systems are based on cooperative agreements between and the system Collaborative In collaborative SoS, the component systems interact more or less voluntarily to fulfill agreed-upon central purposes Virtual Virtual SoS lacks a central management authority and a centrally agreed-upon purpose for the SoS.
 Large-scale behavior emerges-and may be desirable-but this type of SoS relies upon relatively invisible, self-organizing mechanisms to maintain it